PhoenixAlpha23/LOtG/README.md

 pip install -r requirements.txt
 ```

+## Python Notebook
+The python notebook is from Colab.
+One can copy this notebook and edit it as they wish.

 ## Configuration
 - No API keys required for arXiv , since it uses the 'arxiv' library.